II. Epidemiology

 - Hepatitis A VirusAntibody (immunize if negative)

-V. Labs: Hepatitis B specific
+VI.
+Labs: Hepatitis B VirusSerology and other specific testing

 - HBsAg positive